 Together, BC is Ours to Protect

-Whether your roots in British Columbia stretch back generations or you’re a newcomer to the province, something that unites us all is that we get to enjoy living in one of the most beautiful places on earth and we have a responsibility to protect it for the generations to come.
+7/3/2025BC is a place of many to call home.
+Whether your roots in British Columbia stretch back generations or you’re a newcomer to the province, something that unites us all is that we get to enjoy living in one of the most beautiful places on Earth.
+We’re also all united by the responsibility to protect BC for the generations to come.

-It’s a big part of the reason why BCAA is committed to Moving British Columbians Forward and building a safer and more protected province – from our road safety programs, to giving back to communities and providing an inclusive and equitable workplace that protects everyone that calls BC home.
-And we’re committed to protecting our province – from implementing practices that reduce our carbon footprint to disaster prevention and preparedness.
+This is a big part of the reason why BCAA is committed to Moving British Columbians Forward and building a safer and more protected province – from our road safety programs, to giving back to communities and providing an inclusive and equitable workplace that protects everyone who calls BC home.
+And we’re committed to protecting our province before, during and after wildfires occur with various initiatives under our Defending Against Wildfires program.

 Year after year, we face one of our biggest challenges: wildfires.
-In 2023, wildfires burned through more than 2.84 million hectares of forest and land in BC, with tens of thousands of people forced to evacuate their homes during the most destructive wildfire season in BC’s recorded history.
+In 2023, wildfires burned through more than 2.84 million hectares of forest and land in BC.
+Tens of thousands of people forced to evacuate their homes during the most destructive wildfire season in BC’s recorded history.
+The following year, from April 2024 to April 2025, more than 1,680 wildfires resulted in an estimated 1.08 million hectares of land burned.

-Since 2021, we’ve partnered with FireSmart BC to take action to prepare and protect BC communities from wildfires, through education, prevention and preparedness.
-But wildfires are a threat that continues to grow, so we need to do more.
+Since 2021, we’ve partnered with FireSmart BC to take action to prepare and protect BC communities from wildfires through education, prevention and preparedness, and in 2023 the BCAA FireSmart Initiative was formed to support remote, high-risk communities with FireSmart expertise, resources and education to help them increase their resiliency to wildfires.
+But wildfires are a threat that continues to grow, so we know we need to do more.

 Supporting our volunteer firefighters

-Defending our province also involves safeguarding our communities and our homes from the danger of wildfires – and we also need to support the heroes that sacrifice so much to protect us.
+Defending our province also involves safeguarding our communities and our homes from the danger of wildfires – and we also need to support the heroes who sacrifice so much to protect us.

 In BC, many regions are served by volunteer firefighters who work hard to protect our communities during local emergencies, fires and from the threat of wildfires.